 If a simple straightening tube is preferred, the straightening tube portion of the Arrow AdvancerTM can be disconnected from the unit and used separately.

-Separate the Arrow AdvancerTM tip or straightening tube from the blue AdvancerTM unit.
-If the "J" - tip portion of the spring-wire guide is used, prepare for insertion by sliding the plastic tube over the "J" to straighten.
+Separate the Arrow AdvancerTM tip or straightening tube from the blue Arrow AdvancerTM unit.
+If the "J"-tip portion of the springwire guide is used, prepare for insertion by sliding the plastic tube over the "J" to straighten.
 The spring-wire guide should then be advanced in the routine fashion to the desired depth.

-- 12. Advance the guide wire until triple band mark reaches rear of syringe plunger.
+- 13. Advance the guide wire until triple band mark reaches rear of syringe plunger.
 Advancement of "J" tip may require a gentle rotating motion.
 Warning: Do not cut spring-wire guide to alter length.
-Do not withdraw spring-wire guide against needle bevel to minimize the risk of possible severing or damaging of springwire guide. - 13.
-Hold spring-wire guide in place and remove introducer needle and Arrow[®] Raulerson Syringe (or catheter).
-Precaution: Maintain firm grip on spring-wire guide at all times.
-Use centimeter markings on springwire guide to adjust indwelling length according to desired depth of indwelling sheath placement. - 14.
+Do not withdraw spring-wire guide against needle bevel to minimize the risk of possible severing or damaging of spring-wire guide. - Hold spring-wire guide in place and remove introducer needle and Arrow[®] Raulerson Syringe (or catheter).
+Precaution: Maintain firm grip on spring-wire guide at

+- all times.
+Use centimeter markings on spring-wire guide to adjust indwelling length according to desired depth of indwelling access device placement. - 15.
 Enlarge cutaneous puncture site with cutting edge of scalpel positioned away from the spring-wire guide.
 Precaution: Do not cut guide wire.
-In kits where provided, retract scalpel in the protected position. (refer to Fig. 11).
+Retract scalpel in the protected position, when applicable (refer to Fig. 11).
 Use tissue dilator to enlarge puncture site as required.
 Warning: Do not leave tissue dilator in place as an indwelling catheter to minimize the risk of possible vessel wall perforation.